MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

 ## Sampler Engine

-We will store this functionality in the [`rusty-daw-sampler`] repo.

 This will act as a sampling engine for playing audio clips (whether on a timeline or a clip launcher), as well as any future sampling plugins.

 The proposed interface will look like this:

 * Ability to create a `PCMResource` type, which is an *immutable* [`basedrop`] smart pointer to raw samples in memory.
 The immutability reflects the non-destructive nature of this engine.
 This type will also store the sample-rate of the data.
 These raw samples provided by the user of this crate should be:
-    * Uncompressed (this crate will not handle encoding/decoding)
+    * Decompressed
     * De-interleaved (each channel in its own buffer)
-    * Preferably in the original bit depth (this crate *will* handle automatically converting to f32/f64 on the fly)
+    * Preferably in the original bit depth (we will handle automatically converting to f32/f64 on the fly)
     * Preferably in the original sample rate, regardless of the project's sample rate.
 A key design of this sampling engine is the ability to only need one resampling pass to do any type of effects like pitch-shifting or time stretching (as opposed to two or more if the data is converted to the project's sample rate on load, which will have a noticeable drop in quality)
-* An enum `ShiftMode` (non-exhaustive) that contains the following options:
-    * `None` - No pitch shifting/time stretching.
-    * `Doppler(f64`) - Speed up/slow down the effective playback speed by this factor.
-It is up to the user to calculate the value they need to pass in.
-    (Goals after mvp include time stretching, pitch *and* time streching, formant shifting, and clip-level automation on each of these)
-* An enum called `InterpQuality` (interpolation quality, non-exhaustive)
-    * Optimal2x - The "optimal 2x" algorithm as described in the [`deip`] paper
-    * Linear
-* A method that fills rendered samples into a given buffer.
-This method will have the following arguments:
-    * An *immutable* reference to a `PCMResource`.
-The immutability reflects the non-destructive nature of this engine.
-    * `buffer: &mut[f32]` - the buffer of samples to fill (single channel)
-    * `channel: u16` - the channel of the `PCMResource` to use
-    * `frame: SampleTime(i64)` - the frame in the `PCMResource` where the copying will start.
-Note this may be negative.
-The behavior of this method should be to fill in zeros wherever the buffer lies outside of the resource's range.
-    * `sub_frame: f64` - the fractional sub-sample offset to add to the previous `frame` argument.
-This engine handles interpolation.
-    * `shift_mode: ShiftMode` - described above
-    * `interp_quality: InterpQuality` - described above
-    * `reverse`: whether or not the audio should be reversed
-* A similar method as above, but optimized for stereo signals
+* When applying an effect that does not change the duration or ordering of the samples (gain, fades, pan, etc.), the RT Thread will apply these effects in real-time.
+* When applying an effect that *does* change the duration or ordering of the samples (pitch shift, time shift, reverse, etc.), then the non-RT thread will render these samples into a new buffer before sending them to the RT thread.
+However, we will keep the original samples around so we don't lose quality if the user modifies an effect.

-While streaming samples from disk is an eventual goal of this crate, it will not be part of the mvp.
+While streaming samples from disk is an eventual goal of this project, it will not be part of the mvp.

 ## Control Data